Mattyelele/Overwatch/README.md

 Overwatch was created because I wanted to make a bot for a friends server to handle reaction roles and other things.
 This is my first bot I am releasing, I've tried creating bots before but I've gave up when I started running into problems.

-## 🔧 Plans <a name = "plans"></a>

-I wanna add a register feature and permissions so only some users can access certain features.
-I'm also turning it into a chat room so the permissions will allow users to access certain chat rooms

 ## Notes <a name = "Notes"></a>